 Field Trips.
 Each grade participates in field trips according to the teacher's discretion.
 Kindergarten has taken trips to the Children's Theatre and Coast Guard facilities, 3rd grade has an annual trip to NW Trek, 5th grade takes an annual marine science boat trip in Puget Sound, and 6th grade participates in Camp Waskowitz every spring.

 Foreign Language.
 Our middle school students (7th and 8th grades) take Spanish during their normal school day.

 Homework Club is provided for students staying after school to complete their work in a quiet, supervised area.
 First - 3rd grades are given 30 minutes of homework help, and 4th - 8th grades are in a classroom for 60 minutes with a teacher or teacher assistant.
 If you'd like your student to participate in Homework Club, please complete the online registration on Parents Web under Family Information.
 If your child is already signed up for the Extended Day Program, they are signed up for Homework Club.
 Please contact Mona Anderson with questions.

 Lego Robotics.
 Gears and Gizmos!
 Design & build -- Lego Robotics is back!
 Our fall session begins in October - please see details about the schedule and sign ups under After School Clubs.

 Scouting.
 We support multiple girl and boy scout troops and activities with the St. Francis Parish.
-Our Boy Scouts host the annual salmon dinner to kick off the Lent season, and each new year recycle Christmas trees.
+Our Boy Scouts host the annual salmon dinner to kick off the Lent season (this Friday, March 8th), and each new year recycle Christmas trees.

 Student Council.
 Nine positions are open for students who want to plan activities, participate and make the school a better place for learning, community service and friendship building.